 1. Sync or Back Up the Entire Contents of Your DiskStation to the Cloud

-The DiskStation has excellent fault-tolerance—it can continue operating even when individual drive units fail—but nothing in life is foolproof.
-It pays to be prepared in the event of a catastrophe by syncing and backing up your entire DiskStation to cloud storage.
+The DiskStation has excellent fault-tolerance—it can continue operating even when individual drive units fail.
+However, for comprehensive protection, syncing and backing up the entire DiskStation to cloud storage ensures that your data remains secure during a disaster or system failure.

 2. Sync or Back Up Your Most Important Media Files